cadre/tcomb-builder/docs/lazy-template-provider.md

 In the multipage survey case, your `tcomb-builder`s should be in a library that is shared between the client and server.
 In the library, use the `.setLazyTemplateFactory` function to lazily set the templates for your fields and layout.
-On the client, an instance of `LazyTemplateProvider` is created, templates are set, and it is passed to the `.getOptions` method of the builders before they are passed to `tcomb-form`.
+On the client, an instance of `LazyTemplateInterface` is created, templates are set, and it is passed to the `.getOptions` method of the builders before they are passed to `tcomb-form`.

-**The `LazyTemplateProvider` is a key value mapping of identifiers to React components.** The class checks if the template has been set before returning it and throws a helpful error if it is missing rather than allow a confusing error to be thrown deep inside of `tcomb-form`.
+**The `LazyTemplateInterface` is a key value mapping of identifiers to React components.** The interface, a tcomb struct, ensures that all templates are provided before it can be used and throws a helpful error if one is missing rather than let a confusing error be thrown deep inside of `tcomb-form`.

 ### Single Form